kimwalisch/primecount/README.md

-primecount is a command-line program and C++ library that counts the number of primes below an integer x&nbsp;<&nbsp;2<sup>63</sup>. primecount counts primes using efficient implementations of the prime counting function pi(x) (combinatorial methods) which is orders of magnitude faster than counting primes using the sieve of Eratosthenes.
+primecount is a command-line program and C++ library that counts the number of primes below an integer x&nbsp;<&nbsp;2<sup>63</sup>. primecount counts primes using efficient implementations of the prime counting function pi(x) (combinatorial methods) which is orders of magnitudes faster than counting primes using the sieve of Eratosthenes.
 So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias, Miller, Odlyzko algorithm (simple implementation).
 All pi(x) implementations are